-IT appears to me, also, that the present question errs in another respect.
-For it is ignorant that the offering of sacrifices through fire has the power of consuming and destroying the matter of them in a greater degree; that it assimilates this matter to itself, but is not itself assimilated to the matter; and that it elevates to divine, celestial, and immaterial fire, but does not tend downwards to matter and generation.
-For if the enjoyment of the vapours from matter allured dæmons, it would be requisite that the matter should be pure and entire ; since thus there would be a more abundant efflux from it to its participants.
+It appears to me, also, that the present question errs in another respect.
+For it is ignormant that the offering of sacrifices through fire has the power of consuming and destroying the matter of them in a greater degree; that it assimilates this matter to itself, but is not itself assimilated to the matter: and that it elevates to divine, celestial, and immaterial fire, but does not tend downwards to matter and generation.
+For if the enjoyment of the vapours from matter allured dæmons, it would be requisite that the matter should be pure and entire; since thus there would be a more abundant efflux from it to its participants.
 But now all the matter is enkindled and consumed, and is changed into the purity and tenuity of fire; which is itself a clear indication of the contrary to what you assert.
 For superior beings [i. e. dæmons] are impassive, and they are delighted to amputate matter through fire, and render us impassive.
-They likewise assimilate whatever is in us to the Gods, in the same manner as fire assimilates all solid and resisting sub-
+They likewise assimilate whatever is in us to the Gods, in the same manner as fire assimilates all solid and resisting substances to luminous and attenuated bodies.
+And they elevate us through sacrifices and the sacrifice fire to the fire of the Gods, in the same manner as fire elevates to fire, and draws upward gravitating and resisting substances to divine and celestial natures.

-It is well observed by Ficinus, in lib. i.
+^{} It is well observed by Ficinus, in lib. i.
 Eunead. ii.
-Plotin. "that the fire which is enkindled by us is more similar to the heavens than other terrestrial substances. stances to luminous and attenuated bodies.
-And they elevate us through sacrifices and the sacrific fire to the fire of the Gods, in the same manner as fire elevates to fire, and draws upward gravitating and resisting substances to divine and celestial natures.
+Plotin. "that the fire which is enkindled by us is more similar to the heavens than other terrestrial substances.

-For, in short, the vehicle^{} which is subservient to dæmons neither consists of matter, nor of the elements, nor of any other of the bodies known to us.
+For, in short, the vehicle which is subservient to dæmons neither consists of matter, nor of the elements, nor of any other of the bodies known to us.
 What perfect supply of food, therefore, can there be from one essence to another [specifically different]?
 Or what enjoyment can accede from foreign to foreign natures?
 There cannot be any.
-But much more, as the Gods by the fire of lightning divide matter, and separate from it things which are essen-
+But much more, as the Gods by the fire of lightning divide matter, and separate from it things which are essentially immaterial, but which are vanquished and bound by it, and render them impassive from being passive; thus also the fire that is with us, imitating the energy of divine fire, destroys every thing which is material in sacrifices, purifies the things which are offered, liberates them from the bonds of matter, and renders them, through purity of nature, adapted to the communion of the Gods.
+It likewise liberates us after the same manner from the bonds of generation, assimilates us to the Gods, causes us to be adapted to their friendship, and conducts our material nature to an immaterial essence.